 Top 5 ingredients: 1.
 Potatoes, 2.
 Duck Meal, 3.
 Duck, 4.
 Potato Protein, 5.
 Canola Oil

-Each and every food option listed in this article addresses the special dietary needs of little puppies.
-The nutrition present in these foods ensures your pup gets everything he needs after weaning off from his mother’s milk.
+Each food option listed in this article addresses the special dietary needs of puppies.
+The nutrition present in these foods ensures your pup gets everything it needs after weaning.
 In addition to offering a higher level of protein, the best puppy foods should provide everything that works as a fundamental building block for your dog’s development and growth.

 Here’s good news:

-This guide contains all essential information you need to make the right choice.
+This guide contains all the essential information you need to make the right choice.

 The Difference Between Puppy Food and Adult Dog Food

-Puppies grow up really fast, building muscles and bones, and developing organs.
+Puppies grow up fast, building muscles and bones and developing organs.
 Adult dogs, on the other hand, are maintaining their health and bodies.
-It’s important to offer them the right food to ensure you fuel its growth with adequate nutrition.
+It’s important to offer your puppy the right food to ensure you fuel its growth with adequate nutrition.

-In simple words, a puppy’s nutritional requirements are way more expansive as compared to an adult dog.
-Puppies have a lot more energy and they require the additional calories to support their bones and growing bodies.
-As a puppy owner, it is your responsibility to ensure that every single calorie is packed with healthy nutrition.
+In simple words, a puppy’s nutritional requirements are way more expansive than an adult dog.
+Puppies have a lot more energy and require additional calories to support their bones and growing bodies.
+As a puppy owner, it is your responsibility to ensure that every calorie provides healthy nutrition.

-The Association of American Feed Control Officials has set regulations and standards that clearly states what goes into puppy food and adult dog food.
-AAFCO has guidelines in place to make categorizing the food easier.
-This is usually based on the nutritional aspect and the main ingredients present in the food.
+The Association of American Feed Control Officials has set regulations and standards that clearly state what goes into puppy and adult dog food.
+AAFCO has guidelines to categorize the food easier based on the nutritional aspects and main ingredients present in the food.

 Here’s a list of the nutrients according to AAFCO and how they differ according to puppy food and adult dog food: